flydog-sdr/docs/docs/en/developer/docker.md

 [fdsdr@flydog-sdr-project ~]$ sudo sh -c /tmp/get-docker.sh
 ```

-For mainland China, you can add the `-mirror Aliyun` parameter when installing Docker, and use the Aliyun image for installation.
+For mainland China, you can add the `-mirror AzureChinaCloud` parameter when installing Docker.

 ```
-[fdsdr@flydog-sdr-project ~]$ sudo sh -c /tmp/get-docker.sh --mirror Aliyun
+[fdsdr@flydog-sdr-project ~]$ sudo sh -c /tmp/get-docker.sh --mirror AzureChinaCloud
 ```

 Once the installation is complete, add the current user to the Docker usergroup `docker` and reboot.